simd-everywhere/simde/README.md

 mode the functions will work as expected, but if there is no native support some caveats apply:

+ * Many functions require <math.h> and/or <fenv.h>.
+SIMDe will still
+   work without those headers, but the results of those functions are undefined.
  * x86 / x86_64
    * SSE
      * `SIMDE_MM_SET_ROUNDING_MODE()` will use `fesetround()`, altering